2001 Club: Decline

-By the late 1980s the popularity of the clubs had declined with the decline in the popularity of disco, and some closed, such as the Rochester NY club in 1989.
+By the late 1980s the popularity of the clubs had declined with the decline in the popularity of disco, and some closed, such as the Rochester, New York club in 1989.
 Others, including some of the rebranded V.I.P. clubs, were still in operation as of 2016.
 The Myrtle Beach 2001 Club continued in operation for over three decades until 2018.